auth0/docs/articles/quickstart/webapp/golang/01-login.md

 ### Setting up your application routes

 Create a file called `router.go` in the `platform/router` folder.
-In this package you'll create a method to configure and return our routes using <a href="https://github.com/gin-gonic/gin" target="_blank">github.com/gin-gonic/gin</a>.
+In this package you'll create a method to configure and return our routes using <a href="https://github.com/gin-gonic/gin" target="_blank" rel="noreferrer">github.com/gin-gonic/gin</a>.
 You will be passing an instance of `Authenticator` to the method, so it can be used within the `login` and `callback` handlers.

 ```go